Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Theoretical background

 $\alpha$ can be used for fine-tuning the influence of the density of points by renormalizing the rotation-invariant kernel into an anisotropic weight.
 Typical choices are $\alpha=0$ (isotropic diffusion), $\alpha=\frac{1}{2}$ (Fokker-Planck diffusion) and $\alpha=1$ (heat kernel), which make a crucial difference when the underlying density is not uniform, see \cite{coifman2006diffusion} for the analysis of the respective operators and convergence results.
-In what follows we will use $\alpha=1$ in \eqref{eq:alpha_diffmap} throughout, as for this parameter choice the influence of the particle density is minimized.
+In what follows we will use $\alpha=1$ in \eqref{eq:alpha_diffmap} throughout, as for this parameter choice the influence of the particle density is minimized due to dividing $k_{ij}$ by the density estimates $d_i$ and $d_j$.
 In the last step, a stochastic transition matrix $\bm{P}_{\epsilon}$ is obtained by row normalizing $\tilde{\bm{K}}_{\epsilon}$: Set $\tilde{d}_i=\sum_{j=1}^N \tilde{k}_{ij}$ and obtain the matrix $\bm{P}_{\epsilon}$ with entries

 $\bm{P}_{\epsilon}$ is a row-stochastic matrix and serves as a transition matrix of a finite-state Markov chain, where the states are the underlying data points.
 The transition probabilities take into account the distance between points, but given in terms of a diffusion distance rather than Euclidean distance.
 This is crucial when the data points are sampled from a low-dimensional manifold in a high-dimensional space and by careful tuning of $\epsilon$ and $r_{\epsilon}$ the diffusion process respects the geometry of the data set.
 Moreover, by means of the dominant eigenvectors of $\bm{P}_{\epsilon}$ (or a reversibilised version thereof) a low-dimensional data representation is obtained that preserves the diffusion distance \cite{coifman2006diffusion,nadler2006diffusion,lafon2006diffusion}.